5.1. Patient history

 Perform cystoscopy in patients with symptoms suggestive of bladder cancer or during surveillance.
 It cannot be replaced by cytology or by any other non-invasive test.

 In men, use a flexible cystoscope, if available, and apply irrigation ‘bag squeeze’ to decrease procedural pain when passing the proximal urethra.

 Describe all macroscopic features of the tumour (site, size, number, and appearance) and mucosal abnormalities during cystoscopy.
 Use a bladder diagram (Figure 5.1).

 Use voided urine cytology as an adjunct to cystoscopy to detect high-grade tumour.

 Perform cytology on at least 25 mL fresh urine or urine with adequate fixation.
-Morning urine is not suitable because of the frequent presence of cytolysis.
+First morning urine is not suitable because of the frequent presence of cytolysis.

 5.10.
 Transurethral resection of TaT1 bladder tumours

 The goals of TURB in TaT1 BC is to establish accurate pathological diagnosis/staging and completely remove all visible lesions.
 It is a crucial procedure in the management of BC.
 Transurethral resection of the bladder tumours should be performed systematically in individual steps [6,149] (see Section 5.14).